pop/pop.github.io/content/blog/buildbot-on-kubernetes.rst

 I have never deployed Buildbot ever for anything.
 I have also not really worked with K8s until starting my recent jorb at `CoreOS`_.
-So why Buildbot and why K8s?
+Why Buildbot and why K8s?

 1. I have to learn K8s sooner or later for work.
 #.
 I want to deploy something a little more complicated than Nginx.